 Some 60 years later, in the 1930s, another keyboard designer came along.
-Dr. August Dvorak and his brother-inlaw Dr. William Dealey were dismayed with the poor design of the QWERTY keyboard layout.
+Dr. August Dvorak—seen standing in the photo here—and his brother-in-law, Dr. William Dealey, were dismayed with the poor design of the QWERTY keyboard layout.
 They had studied the QWERTY keyboard and compiled a list of its shortcomings.
-They noted that many letter combinations required awkward motions, were typed with the same finger, required jumping over the home row, and often left one hand idle while one did all the work for the combinations.
-In addition 30% of the typing was done on the lower row and 52% was done on the upper row, which means a whopping 82% of key strokes involved moving away from the home row and unnecessarily stressing the hands while slowing the typist down.
+They noted that many letter combinations required awkward finger motions, many common letter combinations required a finger to jump over the home row, many common letter combinations were typed with one hand, and most of the typing was done with the left hand.
+In addition, 68 percent of keystrokes involved moving away from the home row and unnecessarily stressing the hands while slowing the typist down.

-To alleviate these problems the Dvorak keyboard adheres to a set of design principles that include: arrangement of letters to maximize alternating use of hands, the most common letters and diagraphs (letter pairs representing a phonetic unit) are the easiest to type–70% of the keystrokes on a DVORAK keyboard are on the home row as oppose to the 18% on a QWERTY keyboard–the least common letters are on the bottom row, and finally common typing patterns flow from the outer edge to the center of the keyboard.
+To alleviate these problems, the Dvorak keyboard adheres to a set of design principles that include: the arrangement of letters to maximize the alternating use of hands, the most common letters and bigrams are the easiest to type (70 percent of the keystrokes on a DVORAK keyboard are on the home row as opposed to 32 percent on a QWERTY keyboard), the least common letters are on the bottom row, the right hand should do more of the typing because most people are right-handed, and finally, common typing patterns flow from the outer edge to the center of the keyboard.
 Why from the outer edge to the center?
 Tap your fingers on the closest surface.
-The super majority of people naturally tap their fingers from little finger to index finger, Dvorak and his brother were sticklers for maximizing efficiency and they tried to incorporate every strain-reducing and speed-increasing trick into their keyboard layout.
+Most people naturally tap their fingers from little finger to index finger, Dvorak and his brother were sticklers for maximizing efficiency and they tried to incorporate every strain-reducing and speed-increasing trick into their keyboard layout.
 The brothers filed a patent for the DVORAK keyboard in 1936.

-Despite the increase in speed, the decrease in stress injuries, and the overall increase in efficiency the DVORAK keyboard failed to catch on for a variety of reasons.
-Dvorak and his brother introduced their keyboard layout during the Great Depression when businesses could ill afford to overhaul their type writer inventories, World War II was right around the corner and most factories were retooled for the war effort (including type writer factories), and an over all resistance to adoption by typists already fluent in the use of the QWERTY keyboard.
-At this point in the Dvorak’s history the layout is widely regarded as an all around better option but, sadly, few want to go through the effort of learning a new way of typing.
+Despite the increase in speed, the decrease in stress injuries, and the overall increase in efficiency, the DVORAK keyboard failed to catch on for a variety of reasons.
+Dvorak and his brother introduced their keyboard layout during the Great Depression when businesses could ill afford to overhaul their typewriter inventories (or afford to retrain their staff).
+World War II was right around the corner and most factories were retooled for the war effort (including typewriter factories).
+And, naturally, there was an overall resistance to adoption by typists already fluent in the use of the QWERTY keyboard.
+No amount of efficiency can make up for resistance to change, and at this point, the QWERTY keyboard—quirks, inefficiencies, and all—is the reigning standard.